 - Advising about the club needed

-- Removing pin from golf hole and place it back in
+- Removing the pin from the golf hole and placing it back in

 An excellent caddie will understand all the duties highlighted above.
-But their responsibilities go above and beyond carrying around a bag of golf clubs.
+But the best caddies understand that their responsibilities go above and beyond the limited tasks we have outlined thus far.

-Throughout the game of golf, caddies must stay professional at all times.
-They must know where to stand to remain out of the way and remain silent as the golfer takes his shot.
-You must remain alert to where your shadow falls.
-Don’t let it block the putting line.
+Besides assisting with performance, caddies must also stay professional at all times.
+They must know where to stand to remain out of the way and silent as the golfer takes his shot.
+Even something as easy to overlook as your shadow needs considering — don’t let it block the putting line.